modelica/ModelicaSpecification/RationaleMCP/0031/differences.md

 ## When-Statements

-Unlike the `when`-equations, there are no restrictions on the `when`-statements in Flat Modelica relative to full Modelica.
+Unlike the `when`-equations, there are no restrictions on the `when`-statements in Base Modelica relative to full Modelica.

-Note that `reinit` is not allowed in a `when`-statement, so the notable thing about `when`-statements in Flat Modelica is that they may be triggerd by `initial()` just like in Full Modelica.
+Note that `reinit` is not allowed in a `when`-statement, so the notable thing about `when`-statements in Base Modelica is that they may be triggerd by `initial()` just like in Full Modelica.

 ### Rationale